electron/website/src/theme/README.md

 ### `BlogSidebar` (unsafe)

-To enhance the functionality of our blog sidebar, we are implementing a patch for Docusaurus.
-This patch allows us to extract the publication date of each blog post in the sidebar prop passed to `BlogSidebar` component.
+To enhance the functionality of our blog sidebar, we [patched Docusaurus](https://github.com/electron/website/pull/587/files#diff-e196318ff66c78116a07aaa92f5eb7191cf888f36bd942e609a12ff75167f9ed) to extract the publication date of each blog post from its YAML frontmatter in the sidebar prop passed to `BlogSidebar` component.
 Utilizing this date, we can then group the posts by year, in both desktop and mobile.
 This improves the navigational experience for users by making it easier for them to find content from specific years.